 San Diego's Santa Fe Depot is the southern terminus of Amtrak's Pacific Surfliner Corridor and has received passenger train service continuously since the historic depot was first constructed in 1914 to 1915.
 It is one of the few only spoke terminuses on the Amtrak system where all trains terminate coming in from the same direction, Los Angeles.
 Most other major Amtrak terminal cities (the other similar example would be Miami, the Silver Meteor/Star all run north to New York only, or the ends of state-supported branch line short-distance trains) see service coming in from different routes from different directions.
 Amtrak service to the station has not been continuously decent but has always existed.
 In 1971 with the invention of Amtrak it was extremely low with just three round-trips per day to Los Angeles of the namesake San Diegan trains.
 One of these trips was provided by the Coast Daylight/Starlight to Oakland daily, extended to Seattle triweekly, with the May 1974 timetable this was replaced as a train connection with the Coast Starlight terminating in Los Angeles where it does today.
-A few through cars were experimented with on the last San Diegan of the day in the 1990s but if the southbound Coast Starlight is late enough (only an hour and ten minutes is the present, May 2012 timetable, scheduled connection time) connecting passengers will be bused down to San Diego.
-Amtrak service has slowly increased over the years, was renamed the Pacific Surfliner in 2000 (for its more regional nature), and today there are 11 daily trains running north to Los Angeles, with five continuing to Santa Barbara and two all the way to San Luis Obispo (One fewer extended trips northbound, the first train of the day doesn't connect to San Diego).
+A few through cars were last attached to the last San Diegan of the day in the 1990s but if the southbound Coast Starlight is late enough (only an hour and ten minutes is the present, May 2012 timetable, scheduled connection time) connecting passengers will be bused down to San Diego.
+Amtrak service has slowly increased over the years, was renamed the Pacific Surfliner in 2000 (for its more regional nature), and today there are 11 daily trains running north to Los Angeles, with five continuing to Santa Barbara and two all the way to San Luis Obispo (One fewer extended trips northbound, the first train of the day north of Los Angeles originates there)

 Local train service to the depot was restored as the northern terminus of the opening day route of the San Diego Trolley on July 19, 1981.
 Modern-day Commuter Rail service north to Oceanside via the Coaster began on February 27, 1995 and today it runs daily including a few trains with connections to Metrolink in Oceanside allowing passengers to take Commuter Trains all the way to Los Angeles (as of July 2012 fares) costing $5.50 plus $15, $20.50 instead of the standard $36.00 for Amtrak.